 The mummy of the unknown Mr. X from Achmim in Upper Egypt dates from the Ptolemaic period and is approximately 2300 years old.
-Along with the mummy of Ms. X, the first virtual mummy, it belongs to the collection of the August Kestner Museum in Hanover.
+Along with the mummy of Ms. X, it belongs to the collection of the August Kestner Museum in Hanover.

-For Mr. X, it was possible for the first time to record the mummy in its entire length with CT cross-sectional images at 1 mm intervals.
+A median sagittal cut through the linen wrapping reveals the skeleton, and with it some interesting findings.
 The forearms of Mr. X are crossed on the chest.
-The feet are separated from the legs and lie next to and across them, respectively.
+The feet are severed from the legs and lie next to and across them, respectively.
 Since other cases are known where a mummy was compressed to make it fit a too small coffin, it seems possible that this was done here as well.

 - Renate Germer, Karl Heinz Höhne: Mr. X und Voxel Man [Mr. X and Voxel Man].
 In Rosemarie Drenkhahn, Renate Germer (ed.): Mumie und Computer II, Kestner-Museum, Hannover, 2003, ch.
 10, 51-53 (ISBN 978-3-924029-32-6).

 Back to the Virtual Mummy